kennygtanaka/NLP-Earphone-Reviews/README.md

 ![alt text](/images/image_4.png?raw=true)

 It can be seen here that the Flybot Boom had a large amount of three star ratings.
-Since it had the highest rating in the previous bar chart shown, customers seem to either really enjoy the Flybot Boom or find it mediocre.
+Since it had one of the highest rating in the previous bar chart shown, customers seem to either really enjoy the Flybot Boom or find it mediocre.

 # Sentiment Analysis